 - Clean the countertop with a damp cloth to remove all polish dust.
 Note: Do not use detergents/sulfo products.

-- When the surface is completely dry, a thin layer of HORN Maintenance oil is applied with a sponge or lint free cloth.
+- When the surface is completely dry, a thin layer of worktop oil is applied with a sponge or lint free cloth.
 Note: It is important that the surface is completely dry and to make syre the entire countertop is covered.

 - Wipe away excess oil immediately with a clean, lint-free cloth.
 Note: The oil dries within 5 minutes, and any excess oil must be removed before this, to avoid a greasy surface.